andreyvit/dreamopt.js/README.md

 * `Usage: blah blag` — a banner, it is displayed at the very top of the usage info
 * `Something:` — a header, it is displayed verbatim with appropriate spacing; if you don't define any headers, dreamopt will add the default ones as needed (“Arguments:” and “Options:”)
-* `-s, --long VALUE  Description #tag1 #tag2(val2)` — option definition; description and tags are separated from the option itself by at least two spaces; tags must be in the end and may have optional values
+* `-s, --long VALUE  Description #tag1 #tag2(val2)` — option definition; must start with at least one space; if description or tags are specified, they must be separated from the option itself by at least two spaces; tags must be in the end and may have optional values
-* `arg VALUE  Description #tag1 #tag2` — positional argument definition
+* `arg  Description #tag1 #tag2` — positional argument definition, same format as options
 * after an option or an argument, you can include a function to be invoked when the option/argument is encountered
 * `command  Description` followed by an array — subcommand definition; these are not functional yet, but should be parsed properly

+Any other lines that don't start with whitespace are output verbatim, as a paragraph of text.
+(Lines that start with whitespace must conform to option, argument or subcommand syntax.)

 Coercion, validation and custom tags